archavka/List.am/Use Cases/Place a product.md

   Step 9.
 The user accepts the rules by clicking corresponding button.

   Step 10.
-The system requests to select a category of the product form given options
+The system requests to select a category of the product from given options.
+1 st step out of 4

    * Category
       * Subcategory